AlirezaEiji191379/SELab7/README.md

 - **Couplers:** All the smells in this group contribute to excessive coupling between classes or show what happens if coupling is replaced by excessive delegation.

 	Examples: Feature envy, Incomplete library class, Middle man, inappropriat intimacy, Message chains

+## Q3.
+- Dispensables

+- To treat the lazy classes, we can use the following refactorings.
+	Inline class refactoring: Move all features from the class to another one.
+	Collapse Hierarchy: Merge the subclass and superclass.

+- Sometimes a Lazy Class is created in order to delineate intentions for future development, In this case, try to maintain a balance between clarity and simplicity in your code.